augustsaintfreytag/hardcore-torches-reignited/README.md

-# Minecraft Hardcore Torches
+# Minecraft Torches & Fires

 An opinionated fork and rewrite of the Hardcore Torches mod for Minecraft, originally created by WolfieWaffle, developed for version 1.20.1 for Fabric.
+Adds fuel mechanics to torches, campfires, and compatible blocks of other mods (e.g. the Farmer's Delight stove block).
+Blocks burn through fuel and extinguish on their own when running out.
+Blocks and held items can be manually lit and extinguished through normal interaction.
+Rainfall or going underwater while holding them may extinguish torches and campfires.
+Campfires and stoves can be refuelled by placing any burnable item (e.g. coal, logs, wooden scrap) in them by right-clicking with a satisfying sound.
+Live your extended *The Long Dark* experience today.